 17.12.11.
 Latimer Sq / Madras St, NW view, Latimer Sq to red zone Gloucester St

-Latimer Sq / Gloucester St east side: Another ghost.
-Opp side of Gloucester St, 2 more demolition sites, including Charlie B's Backpackers.
+Latimer Sq / Gloucester St east side: Another ruin.
+Opposide side of Gloucester St, two more demolition-sites, including Charlie B's Backpackers.

 17.12.11.
 Latimer Sq N view, weedy, Charlie B's Backpackers demolition site, Gloucester St / Madras St. Trade Union demolition site & yellow digger behind left, Madras St

-I trekked N along Madras St to my car.
-Two little girls played amongst weeds, in Charlie B's Backpackers demolition site, by a Wilson carpark, before joining their their mom & gran in Latimer Sq.
+I trekked north along Madras St to my car.
+Two little girls played amongst weeds in Charlie B's Backpackers demolition-site by a Wilson carpark before joining their their mom & gran in Latimer Sq.

 17.12.11.
 Wilson carpark, Latimer Sq / Gloucester St